naevu/VCID/README.md

 ```
 After that everything is running and ready.

-The credential for the web application is:
+The credential for the web application are:
 ```
 User: admin1
 Password: 123